DeepanshuSarawagi/AWS/12-High-Availability/DynamoDB-HA-Options.md

 - Table restoration can be performed in the same region as the original table, or into a different region altogether.

-DynamoDB Accelerator:
+## DynamoDB Accelerator:
+- Seamless cache for DynamoDB.
+No re-write of application required.
 - The data is automatically replicated to different AZs and that replication usually happens in milliseconds but this synchronisation can take longer time.
-This is called us eventual consistency.
+This is called as eventual consistency.
 - There are certain kinds of queries and table scans that may return older version of data before the most recent copy.
 - We might have a requirement where we need microsecond response times in a read-heavy